rabbah/nimbella-cli/doc/README.md

   PROJECTS  one or more paths to projects

 OPTIONS
-  -v, --verbose      Verbose output
-  --apihost=apihost  API host to use
+  -v, --verbose          Verbose output --apihost=apihost      API host to use
-  --auth=auth        OpenWhisk auth token to use --env=env          path to environment file
-  --help             Show help
+  --auth=auth            OpenWhisk auth token to use --env=env              path to environment file --exclude=exclude      project portions to exclude --help                 Show help
-  --incremental      Deploy only changes since last deploy --insecure         Ignore SSL Certificates --target=target    the target namespace --verbose-build    Display build details --verbose-zip      Display start/end of zipping phase for each action --yarn             Use yarn instead of npm for node builds
+  --include=include      project portions to include --incremental          Deploy only changes since last deploy --insecure             Ignore SSL Certificates --target=target        the target namespace --verbose-build        Display build details --verbose-zip          Display start/end of zipping phase for each action --web-local=web-local  a local directory to receive web deploy, instead of uploading --yarn                 Use yarn instead of npm for node builds

 ```

 See the [Example: Create and deploy a project with a single action](#example-create-and-deploy-a-project-with-a-single-action) for an example of using the project deploy command.